This website provide easily accessible information about the structure and working practices of local government in England.

-- for most County local authorities, their primary services are around social care, both adults and children’s services.
+- for most County local authorities, their primary services are social care:- both adults' and children’s.

-- for District and Borough councils, the prominent and visible services are around leisure and housing issues (though few have residual landlord services today).
-But a key role and one particular service that District and Borough Council perform is around ‘planning the built environment’.
+- for District and Borough councils, their most prominent and visible services are leisure and housing (though few have residual landlord services today).
+But their other key role is ‘planning the built environment’.

 The Local Government Association publish regular polls summarising residents' satisfaction with the quality etc. of the services provided by their local councils.
 A 2020 poll is here and others can be accessed via the LGA website.

 How is Local Government Financed?

 Local authorities receive money from central government and raise money locally, mainly through taxes and charges.
 The relationship with, and funding from, central government is described in a separate section below.
 This section of the website focusses on the fundamental issue of the ability of the council (local authority) to raise taxes to pay for local services.

 To explain exactly how and why this occurs would occupy an entire volume, yet in it most basic sense the council has powers to raise taxes from residents to pay for services it offers.
 Those services are based upon the need to protect those who are deemed to vulnerable in society, to protect the health and wellbeing of citizens, to protect and where applicable enhance the environment and to be the arbiter of decisions that protect the ‘normal way of life’ of citizens.

 - Local taxation in an historical context – why we have it and what purposes does it serve?

 Here is a useful summary of sources of local authority funds in 2016-17.
 (Click image to enlarge.)